mmtitos/ML-DIGIVOLCAN/README.md

 The Dilated RNN-LSTM architecture implemented in this work uses as baseline the open source code located at Github [https://github.com/zalandoresearch/pytorch-dilated-rnn].
 Users can change the number of layer easily getting the model deeper.

-The TCN architecture implemented in this work uses as baseline the open source code located at Github [https://github.com/philipperemy/keras-tcn]
+The TCN architecture implemented in this work uses as baseline the open source code located at Github [https://github.com/philipperemy/keras-tcn].
+Users can change the parameters of the model easily following the repository instructions.

 Inputs are 4-second windows parameterized as 48-features vectors corresponding to a bank of filters (16 filters) as well as their first and second derivatives.